learn-co-curriculum/dsc-join-statements/README.md

 ## Summary

-In this lesson you investigated joins.
+In this lesson, you investigated joins.
 This included implementing the `ON` and `USING` clauses, aliasing table names, implementing `LEFT JOIN`, and using primary vs. foreign keys.